-Place salmon skin side down in the air fryer and air fry or bake the salmon for 10-12 minutes, or more depending on the thickness of the fillets.
+Place salmon skin side down in the air fryer and air fry for 10-12 minutes, or more depending on the thickness of the fillets.

-If you're testing the internal temperature of the salmon, the thickest part of the salmon should read just below 145°F.
+If you're testing the internal temperature of the salmon, the thickest part of the salmon should read just below 135°F.